Mission & Vision

 In the fall of 2018, a handful of Colorado news outlets gathered to talk about an idea.
 What might happen if they worked together on stories, on understanding their communities more deeply, and on sharing resources?

-In just six months, starting the Spring 2020, COLab grew from a launch of 22 news outlets to nearly 100.
 We are rural, urban and suburban; newspapers, websites, radio and television; serving all Colorado communities — including tribal communities, communities of color, Spanish-speaking communities and other traditionally underserved communities.

 COLab’s mission is crucial and complex, but the ultimate aim of COLab is simple: Better news for all Coloradans.